abdullo211/fiscal_document/Order.md

    "other":[other discount prices  multiplied to 100]
    }
 ],
-"time":[Time in format yyyy-MM-dd HH:mm:ss or null], "cashier":[Cashier name],
+"time":[Time in format yyyy-MM-dd HH:mm:ss],
+"cashier":[Cashier name],
 "received_cash":[received cash price  multiplied to 100],
 "change":[change price multiplied to 100],